 Nursing Home and Elder Care Abuse

 When patients in a nursing home or other care facility suffer serious health consequences because of something the facility or its staff did or failed to do, medical malpractice may be applicable.
 Examples of claims filed involving nursing home and elder care abuse include cases in which infections were not diagnosed, infections were left untreated, basic safety and sanitary guidelines were not followed and appropriate care was not administered at all, or not in a timely way.

 The biggest difficulty with medical malpractice cases is proving causation.
 Proving conclusively that the action or inaction of the physician, healthcare provider or facility caused the injury to the patient can be very difficult, especially when there are multiple defendants in a case, because he or she may each have contributed to what eventually happened.
 When there are multiple defendants, each must be pursued and in the end, the trial determines a breakdown of responsibility among all parties found responsible.
 It also can be difficult to establish what the standard of care against which a doctor or facility’s care will be measure is, and to find the best expert witnesses to testify on behalf of the victim.

 Proving medical malpractice is a complex undertaking

 Because there are so many variables that determine if a claim ultimately will succeed, it is very important to have knowledgeable representation by a NY injury lawyer who is experienced with medical malpractice cases in your jurisdiction.
-Please call Barasch McGarry Salzman & Penson, PC toll free 888.746.8212 or contact us online for a free, no-obligation consultation.
+Please call Barasch McGarry Salzman & Penson toll free 888.746.8212 or contact us online for a free, no-obligation consultation.